seamplex/suncae/doc/INSTALL.md

 ### Particular

-The meshers, solvers and required libraries and fonts can be downloaded by executing the `deps.sh` script in SunCAE's root directory:
+The (free and open source) meshers, solvers and required libraries and fonts can be downloaded by executing the `deps.sh` script in SunCAE's root directory:

 ```
 ./deps.sh